luna/luna-book/calling-c-functions.md

 ### Pointer arithmetic

 Any pointer can be moved by a specified number of bytes using the `ptr.moveBytes i` method – it returns a new pointer, resulting from adding `i` bytes to `ptr`.
-There is also a `moveElems` method, that will move the pointer by the specified number of elements (i.e. by `number of elements * element.byteSize` bytes).
+There is also a `moveElems` method, which will move the pointer by the specified number of elements (i.e. by `number of elements * element.byteSize` bytes).

 ## Managed Pointers

 With standard pointers we need to think about freeing unused memory, or it will clutter up our RAM.
 We can fix that issue with managed pointers – pointers that can be automatically garbage collected when no longer needed.
-Since managed pointers are available the regular pointers should not be used any more.
+Since managed pointers are available, the regular pointers should not be used any more.
-To create managed pointer for single value of `X` type call, like for pointer, `malloc` method just on the managed pointer class:
+To create a managed pointer for a single value of `X` type call, like for pointer, `malloc` method just on the managed pointer class:
 ```
 ptr = ManagedPointer X . malloc
 ```
-Allocating multiple elements with `mallocElems` works just like for regular poinetrs.
+Allocating multiple elements with `mallocElems` works just like allocating for regular pointers.
 To create array with managed pointer use:
 ```
 arr = ManagedPointer CInt . mallocElems 40
 ```

-It is also possible to create managed pointer from existing pointer `ptr`.
+It is also possible to create a managed pointer from an existing pointer `ptr`.
 For this finalizer function `fin` is required.
 Finalizer will be run when the pointer will be garbage collected:
 ```
 ptr = ManagedPointer X . fromPtr fin ptr
 ```
-Methods like `read`, `write`, `moveElems` works the same way for managed pointers like for regular pointers.
+Methods like `read`, `write`, `moveElems` works the same way for managed pointers as they do for regular pointers.

 ## Real life example

 Now that we've covered all the basics, let's dive into a more involved example – using the `SHA1` function from `openssl`.
 It takes an input buffer of type `unsigned char*`, a `size_t` denoting the length of input and an output buffer of type `unsigned char*` and length 20.
 Suppose you have a list of Luna `Int`s and want to compute the SHA1 digest of this list, as another list of `Int`s.
-This is how this can be done with Luna's FFI:
+This is how it can be done with Luna's FFI:

 ```
 import Std.Foreign